Departmental Research Projects

 W12a GIA Model Output

 GIA model output, which may be used to correct GRACE and altimetry data for the effects of GIA in Antarctica, is available for download.
 Please see Whitehouse et al. (2012, GJI) and the readme file for further details.

 My Fellowship research focused on understanding the impact of 3D variations in Earth structure on GIA across Antarctica.
 This work has led to advances in our ability to quantify present-day rates of ice loss across Antarctica.

-During my Fellowship I will work with a number of international collaborators and am grateful for their co-operation.
+During my Fellowship I worked with a number of international collaborators and am grateful for their co-operation.
 These collaborators include Wouter van der Wal (TU Delft), Terry Wilson (Ohio State University), Doug Wiens (Washington University in St Louis), Ed Bueler (University of Alaska, Fairbanks) and Matt King (University of Tasmania).